 The events and entertainment on offer don’t stop when the sun starts to go down at our campuses!
 The following will be available to every student on this programme:

 - Outdoor theatre: many Oxford Colleges put on Shakespeare plays in their quads and gardens throughout the summer months.

 - Karaoke in Oxford: head to a venue in Oxford and sing along to the latest hits.

 - Themed parties at local hotels and country houses: head to a local venue and enjoy dinner and dancing with your friends from around the world; past venues include Ardington House in Oxfordshire and The Randolph Hotel in the city of Oxford.
 Every party has a theme: Hollywood, Venetian Masquerade and The Olympics are examples of past themes.

 - Graduation: a formal graduation ceremony will be held on the last night of your course.
 This is followed by your Graduation dinner and party — a glamorous conclusion to your stay in Oxford!

 Oxford Royale Academy’s summer programmes are designed with the academic rigour of their prestigious environment firmly in mind.
 Students studying ORA’s Public Speaking for the Modern World and Workplace programme will live and study in the historic city of Oxford, providing them with a unique opportunity to discover the atmosphere and architecture of its world-renowned university buildings.
-Our courses for students aged 19-25 are residential in Merton College, offering a peaceful and scholarly environment in which to live and study.
-The College has a desirable city-centre location just off the High Street, and has long held a reputation for academic excellence.
+Our courses for students aged 19-25 are residential in Oxford University colleges, offering a peaceful and scholarly environment in which to live and study.
 Participants will have plenty of free time to enjoy independent exploration of the inspirational city of Oxford, and to conduct their own research in Oxford’s libraries.